tomclose/new_notes/_sessions/ruby1/1_hello.md

 ### What is ruby?

-Ruby is a *programming language*.
-It is different to HTML and CSS, which are just *markup languages*: in ruby you can do calculations.
+Ruby is a programming language.
+It is different to HTML and CSS, which are just *markup* languages: in ruby you can do calculations.
 We'll start off with a demonstration:

 {% exercise %}
 1. Navigate to your `coding_course` folder in the command line.